Does Maple Wood Darken Over Time?

 The best protection you can get is by doing better finishing and applying a quality coat over the whole surface before it is placed.

-Wood TypeBefore exposure to SunlightAfter exposing to Sunlight
+Wood TypeBefore exposing to SunlightAfter exposing to Sunlight

 MapleLight bright white with reddish-brown huesDark deep golden honey color